Bastardkb/TBK-Mini/readme.md

 If you like the keyboard, please consider helping me with Patreon: https://www.patreon.com/bastardkb

 I post regular updates and hindsight on my work.
-This helps a lot !
+I work full time on keyboard innovation, and this helps a lot !

 # Sourcing the components